 You can demonstrate all these effects with a suitable projector, screen and coloured light filters (but only certain types of filter work effectively).

-Colours e.g mineral or organic molecules can be mixed together to make a wide variety of colours.
+Colour sources e.g mineral pigments or organic molecules can be mixed together to make a wide variety of colours.

 The eye and TV screens (from a physics point of view)